Quadratic equations in metabelian Baumslag-Solitar groups: Introduction

 \section{Introduction}

 The study of equations over groups dates at least as far back as 1911, when Max Dehn proposed the word and conjugacy problems.
 However, the major work in this area began somewhat later; in particular, with Roger Lyndon's explicit description of the solutions to an arbitrary equation in one variable over a free group in 1960 (see \cite{Lyndon:1960(2)}), and it was not until the 80s that general decidability results were obtained.
 Namely, it was shown by Makanin \cite{Makanin:1982} and Razborov \cite{Razborov:1987} that the problem of deciding whether a general system of equations over a free group has a solution is decidable.
-This problem---to decide whether a given equation over a group $G$ has a solution---is known as the \emph{Diophantine problem} for $G$, and is often denoted as $\DP(G)$.
-Since Makanin and Razborov, many results have been obtained establishing the decidability and, in some cases, the algorithmic complexity of the Diophantine problem for various classes of groups and equations (see, for instance, \cite{Lysenok-Ushakov:2015}).
+This problem---to decide whether a given equation over a group $G$ has a solution---is known as the \emph{Diophantine problem} for $G$, denoted in this paper as $\DP(G)$.
+Since Makanin and Razborov, many results have been obtained establishing the decidability and, in some cases, the algorithmic complexity of the Diophantine problem for various classes of groups and equations (see, for instance, \cite{Grigorchuk-Lysenok:1992}, \cite{Casals-Ruiz_Kazachkov:2011b}, \cite{Lysenok-Ushakov:2015}, \cite{Lysenok-Miasnikov-Ushakov:2016}, \cite{Lysenok-Ushakov:2021}).
+For an overview of the subject (with an emphasis on solvable groups), see \cite{Roman'kov:2012}.

 One class of equations over groups that has generated much interest is the class of \emph{quadratic} equations: equations where each variable $x$ appears twice (as either $x$ or $x^{-1}$).
-It was observed by Culler \cite{Culler:1981} and Schupp \cite{Schupp:1980} in the early 80s that such equations have an affinity with the theory of compact surfaces (via their associated van Kampen diagrams), and this led to significant algorithmic complexity results, such as the proof in 2010 by Kharlampovich, Lysenok, Myasnikov and Touikan that the Diophantine problem for quadratic equations over a free group is $\NP$-complete \cite{Kharlampovich-Lysenok-Myasnikov-Touikan:2010}.
+It was observed by Culler \cite{Culler:1981} and Schupp \cite{Schupp:1980} in the early 80s that such equations have an affinity with the theory of compact surfaces (for instance, via their associated van Kampen diagrams).
+This geometric point of view has led to many interesting results, particularly in the realm of quadratic equations over free groups.
+Some examples are the description of solution sets given by Grigorchuk and Kurchanov in \cite{Grigorchuk-Kurchanov:1992}, and the proof of $\NP$-completeness of the Diophantine problem due to Kharlampovich, Lysenok, Myasnikov and Touikan \cite{Kharlampovich-Lysenok-Myasnikov-Touikan:2010}.
 In this paper, we employ a combination of geometric and computational techniques to study the algorithmic complexity of quadratic equations over the metabelian Baumslag-Solitar groups $\BS(1,n)$.